hphelion/documentation/CarrierGrade/AdminGuideNew/Routers/carrier-grade.dashboard.router.create.md

 	For more information about types of routers, see [Planning for Virtual Routers](/helion/openstack/carrier/config/plan/network/).

 	Note: The **Router Type** field is shown only for the admin user.
-For other tenants, a centralized router is added.The admin user can change this setting on behalf of another tenant after the router has been added (see [Virtual Router Administration](/helion/openstack/carrier/configuration/plan/network/#admin).
+For other tenants, a centralized router is added.The admin user can change this setting on behalf of another tenant after the router has been added.
+For more information, see [Administering Virtual Routers](/helion/openstack/carrier/configuration/plan/network/vrs/#admin).

 5. Click **Create Router**.